FAQ

 • Reading speed in words per minute …. (divide the number of words read in five minutes by five)

 Is there any technique to quickly link the words with one another in the form of a chain when speed reading books.
 It happens as we speed read we forget the sentences or words read 2 or 3 pages before.
-If there’s a 10 or more concepts to be memorized we forget the first or the second one.
+If there are 10 or more concepts to be memorized we forget the first or the second one.
 How could we develop a technique to remember information as we speed read.
 Is there a way to mentally tag information or concepts as we proceed towards the end of the book.

 Memory is reconstruction, so you’re absolutely right, if you want to form strong memories, you need to construct them well.
 The basis of forming memories is LINKING – you make links between a new item of information and something you already know (how the brain works naturally), or, you can artificially use the natural power of the memory by making a link between a new thing and a sequence you have created and learnt ( sometimes called ‘pegging’), or between one new thing and the next (chaining) .

-The one which makes most sense in this instance is the sequential chaining one (as you mentioned).
+The one which makes the most sense in this instance is the sequential chaining one (as you mentioned).
 The way to do it is:

 • note the first fact/thing you want to remember